chazlarson/Media-Scripts/Kometa/README.md

 ## pmm-mal-auth.py

-This little script will generate the `mal` section for your PMM config file.
-Most of this code is pulled from PMM's own MAL authentication; it's just been simplified to do the one thing.
+This little script will generate the `mal` section for your KOMETA config file.
+Most of this code is pulled from KOMETA's own MAL authentication; it's just been simplified to do the one thing.

-You can run this on a completely separate machine to where PMM is running.
+You can run this on a completely separate machine to where KOMETA is running.

 There is an online version available [here](https://metamanager.wiki/en/latest/config/auth/).